hzFishy/UnrealNotes/content/Unreal Engine/Networking/EOS.md

 ### Get DisplayName

 > [!warning]- About Platform parameter
-> if not passing platform string getting the display name can work but will provoke the following warnings:
+> if not passing platform string getting the display name can work but will provoke the following warnings:<br>
-> `LogEOSPresence: FPresenceClient::GetTargetPlatformTypePrivate - Target User Cache Not Found!`
+> `LogEOSPresence: FPresenceClient::GetTargetPlatformTypePrivate - Target User Cache Not Found!`<br>
 > `LogEOSRTC: FRTCClient::GetTargetPlatformTypePrivate: Unable to find local user ....`

 Call stack when getting user display name